sass/ruby-sass/doc-src/SASS_REFERENCE.md

       border-width: 3px;
     }

 This means that all styles defined for `.error` are also applied to `.seriousError`, in addition to the styles specific to `.seriousError`.
-In effect, every element with class `.seriousError` also has class `.error`.
+Think of it as a shorthand that lets you write `class="seriousError"` instead of `class="error seriousError"`.

 Other rules that use `.error` will work for `.seriousError` as well.
 For example, if we have special styles for errors caused by hackers: